vanbrandaos/dotfiles-windows/README.md

 	- Custom domain:

-		 access the WSL2 VM from the Windows host, see update-host.sh (In this[.dotfiles](https://github.com/vanbrandaos/.dotfiles)).
+		 access the WSL2 VM from the Windows host, see update-host.sh (this shell belongs a [.dotfiles](https://github.com/vanbrandaos/.dotfiles) for linux).
 This script, when called, updates your Windows hosts file with the WSL2 VM's IP address.
 Please change hostname.
 		```bash
 		cd scripts/wsl
 		./update-hosts.sh